House begins latest effort to expel George Santos after damning ethics probe

 "I have done the math over and over, and it doesn't look really good," he said during an audio broadcast on X.

-The Constitution requires two-thirds majority of House lawmakers to oust a member.
+The Constitution requires a two-thirds majority of House lawmakers to oust a member.

+"Are we to now assume that one is no longer innocent until proven guilty, and they are in fact guilty until proven innocent?"
+Santos said in a floor speech Tuesday night, arguing that he has not been provided due process, unlike the handful of lawmakers who have been expelled.
+"I ask that all my colleagues in the House consider and understand what this means for the future."

 Santos has already survived two attempts to remove him this year, with the most recent falling far short of the two-thirds majority needed.
 The effort was led by a group of New York Republicans after more charges were brought against Santos in October.
 The first effort to expel him in May, led by Democrats, was blocked by Republicans and referred to the Ethics Committee for further investigation.